 - I earned my MFA in Creative Writing from the University of San Francisco, focusing on short fiction, in 2016.

-I write for the ones who see the extraordinary in the mundane.
-I refer to my writing aesthetic as “cinematic absurdism.”
-I’m influenced by Jack Kerouac, Emily Dickinson, Walt Disney, J.K.
-Rowling, Ray Bradbury, Sandra Cisneros, Billy Wilder, Angela Carter, William Shakespeare, Joan Didion, Alfred Hitchcock, and Rod Serling influence my short fiction, poetry, and creative non-fiction.
+For me, writing is about seeing the extraordinary in the mundane.
+Jack Kerouac, James Baldwin, Emily Dickinson, Walt Disney, Ray Bradbury, Sandra Cisneros, Billy Wilder, Angela Carter, William Shakespeare, Joan Didion, Alfred Hitchcock, Shirley Jackson, and Rod Serling influence my short fiction, poetry, and creative non-fiction.
 And not in that order!